The post-completion post that considers why it is so strangely deflating achieving a life goal.

 I should be delerious with joy…right?

 It doesn’t take a great psychoanalyst to interpret why.
-It was because everything had been leading up to this moment for so long and now I had to find a different goal to work towards.
+It was because everything had been leading up to this moment for so long.
+The desire to own a home had driven me mad.
+And now I had to find a different goal to work towards.
 My mindset needs shifting and my spreadsheets need tweaking (although, to be fair, I love working on my spreadsheets).

 I hear that people feel very similar the day after their wedding.